bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 -------------
 ..
 Contents::

-In the *Settings* section a user can modify the interface by changing settings.
+In the *Accounts* -> *Settings* section a user can modify the interface by changing settings.

 .. figure:: _static/Settings_List.png
    :scale: 80%